MathiasBusk/HYDROsim-paper/README.md

 ## Use of the Repository

+Download the repository and unzip.
 Use the 'environment.yml' for python environment set-up.
 Run

 ### conda env create --file environment.yml